joemarshall/websensors/_lessons/2.The_GrovePI_board_and_sensors/grovepi3_display.md

 The Grove LCD Display that we use is a 16x2 character LCD screen.
 It has a backlight which can be set to any RGB colour, which can be useful for an easy to spot output from your algorithms when an event is sensed or something.

+When you start up the Pi, the LCD shows the ip address.
+If you overwrite this and want to reset the display to see the ip address again, then run `python showIP.py` in the terminal

 It also provides a small and poor quality implementation of the graph API  from the websensor platforms, to display small line graphs.

 We provide a bunch of functions to use this display.